ambanum/disinfo.quaidorsay.fr/README.md

 An Nginx reverse proxy is set up on `disinfo.quaidorsay.fr` to serve the content deployed on `ambanum.github.io`.

+## Trouleshooting

+If the installation of `nokogiri` is problematic with the system versions of `libxml`, you can try to install [rbenv](https://github.com/rbenv/rbenv) by combining a new installation with the environment variable `NOKOGIRI_USE_SYSTEM_LIBRARIES` set to `true`.

+To install Xcode, Homebrew, Git, a Ruby manager (chruby, rbenv, RVM), Rails, Jekyll on macOS (including M1 Apple Silicon) please follow [this tutorial] (https://www.moncefbelyamani.com/how-to-install-xcode-homebrew-git-rvm-ruby-on-mac/#step-2-install-chruby-and-the-latest-ruby-with-ruby-install)

 - - -

 # License